 Day 22 GALÁPAGOS CRUISING: ISABELA & FERNANDINA ISLANDS

-Wake up on ISABELA ISLAND to search for flightless cormorants, Galápagos penguins, fur seals, and boobies that call this island home.
+Wake up on Isabela Island to search for flightless cormorants, Galápagos penguins, fur seals, and boobies that call this island home.
 This is also a great place to snorkel due to its rich marine life.
-In the afternoon, explore the youngest island in the archipelago, FERNANDINA.
-This unique environment boasts a high density of marine iguanas, sea lions, Sally light-foot crabs, hawks, penguins, and the flightless cormorants.
+In the afternoon, explore the youngest island in the archipelago, Fernandina.
+This unique environment also boasts a high density of marine iguanas, sea lions, Sally Lightfoot crabs, and Galápagos hawks, penguins, and flightless cormorants.

 Day 23 GALÁPAGOS CRUISING: SANTA CRUZ ISLAND

-Visit the CHARLES DARWIN RESEARCH STATION, established to help conserve the famous giant tortoises.
-Next up: you have a choice of activities, including visiting the highlands of Santa Cruz, beach walks, or kayaking.
+Visit the Charles Darwin Research Station, established to help conserve the Galápagos giant tortoises.
+Next up: you have a choice of activities, including visiting the highlands of Santa Cruz, walking on the beach, or kayaking.

 Day 24 GALÁPAGOS CRUISING: FLOREANA ISLAND

-Visit POST OFFICE BAY on Floreana, named for the wooden barrel that served as an informal post office for sailors passing through.
-Here, you may also encounter Darwin finches, yellow warblers, and lava lizards, and take advantage of another chance for great snorkeling.
-Take a dinghy ride along CHAMPION ISLET in search of Galápagos penguins, sea lions, turtles, sharks, and dolphins.
-At CORMORANT POINT, see a brackish lagoon, which usually holds one of the largest flamingo populations in the Galápagos.
-The trail continues to a beautiful white-sand beach, one of the most important nesting sites of Green Pacific sea turtles.
+Visit Post Office Bay on Floreana, named for the wooden barrel that served as an informal post office for sailors passing through.
+Here, you may also encounter Darwin finches, yellow warblers, and lava lizards.
+Take advantage of another chance for great snorkeling.
+Take a dinghy ride along Champion Islet in search of Galápagos penguins, sea lions, turtles, sharks, and dolphins.
+At Cormorant Point, see a brackish lagoon, which usually holds one of the largest flamingo populations in the Galápagos.
+The trail continues to a beautiful white-sand beach, one of the most important nesting sites of Pacific green sea turtles.
 Enjoy a chance to snorkel among sea turtles, reef fish, sea lions, and even white-tipped reef sharks.